-BAJA BEER CRAFT 2016 HAS BEEN POSTPONED TO SPRING 2017 - STAY TUNED FOR MORE DETAILS...
+BAJA BEER CRAFT 2016 HAS BEEN POSTPONED TO 2018 - STAY TUNED FOR MORE DETAILS...

 Due to logistical concerns out of our control, we have had to postpone this year's event indefinitely.
-We are currently evaluating dates in early to mid Spring 2017.
+We are currently evaluating dates in early to mid Spring or Fall of 2018.

 Building on the huge success of our 2015 event, our 2nd annual BAJA BEER CRAFT event will be held at Liberty Station in San Diego, California.
 At last year’s sold-out party, we hosted 11 Baja California craft breweries, serving tastings of 40+ varieties of Mexican craft brew, to over 300 attendees—we were one of the biggest and most popular events of San Diego Beer Week… This year’s event promises to be even bigger and better, with plans for 500-600 attendees, more craft breweries, Baja California cuisines, and live entertainment!